 There is no cure for CF and a complete re-think is clearly required as to how the multi-drug resistant lung infections that cystic fibrosis patients have to battle can be more effectively and safely treated and prevented long-term (without generating yet more drug resistance issues).
 In addition, better therapies to combat the altered lung physiology and mucus production in cystic fibrosis are also very much sought after.
 Current treatment options for CF patients are limited, generally have to be administered as complex therapy ‘cocktails’ and are not always, if ever, completely successful in achieving their desired clinical effects.

 NovaBiotics approach to tackling CF is completely novel and represents a major breakthrough in CF treatments.
 NM001 (Lynovex®) is a unique molecule with antibiofilm, antibacterial and mucolytic activity.
 As such, NM001 (Lynovex®) represents a single therapy that is being developed to tackle multiple – and the major – respiratory symptoms in cystic fibrosis.
 Importantly, Lynovex is a treatment that can be used by all patients, regardless of their genotype and specific CFTR mutation.
-Lynovex is beign developed in oral form (as hard gel capsules) for acute exacerbations in CF and also as an inhaled product for chronic, long term use.
+Lynovex is being developed in oral form for acute exacerbations in CF and also as an inhaled product for chronic, long term use.